eriksank/altcalconv/README.md

 ### 3.1.
 The assign and transmit functions

-Sometimes, you may wish that you could use a more traditional way of using functions in Bash.
+Sometimes, you may wish that you could use a more traditional way of applying functions in Bash.
 The `transmit` and `assign` combo allows you to do this.
 For example:

 ```bash
 #!/usr/bin/env bash